 Whether you lost your job or you are just looking to take your career to new places, self-employment can be a wonderful new start for you.
 Most people move to the realm of self-employment with eyes wide and dreams big, but most of those ambitions flame out quickly once people realize how difficult it is to be self-employed.
 When you never know where your next job is coming from and you find it difficult to create a stable budget for yourself, you may quickly give up on the dream of self-employment.

 The first step in making this work, though, is to create a plan for your business.
 Figure out where you’re going to get clients from, how much you are going to charge them, exactly what kind of work you’re going to do, and how much work you plan to take on.
 Some of these details may change as you actually start the business, but you need to have an idea in place for how you’re going to make everything work.
+You should also consider using a company registered office address in order to keep your personal and professional lives separate from the start.
+This approach can help protect your privacy by ensuring your home address remains confidential and also helps in presenting a more professional image to your clients.
+Incorporating this at the planning stage can provide a solid foundation for your business structure, giving you peace of mind as you move forward.
 Creating a plan gives you a formula to work with and something to stay focused on, and it helps you make sense of everything before you dive in too deeply.

 Reschedule Your Life